PeZunino/01-rocketseat-ignite-react-challenge-todo/README.md

 ## 📜 Description

-A to-do list application that helps you stay organized by managing tasks efficiently
+A to-do list application that helps you stay organized by managing tasks efficiently.

 Built with React, the app focuses on basic React concepts like componentization, properties, state management, and immutability.